 In the classical part of Section~\ref{CLASSICAL TEMPORAL FUSION TRANSFORMER}, we have already discussed the significance of the Gated Residual Network (GRN) in detail.
-In this section, we will not revisit its structure; instead, we only focus on how this structure is adapted into a quantum form to improve the model's performance.
-In the previous section, we explored how classical neural network components (dense layers) can be replaced or alternated by quantum counterparts using Variation Quantum Algorithms (VQAs).
-Here we utilize VQAs as the foundational building block of a Quantum Gated Residual Network (QGRN).
+In this section, we will not revisit its structure; instead, we will only focus on how this structure is adapted into a quantum form to improve the model's performance.
+In the previous section, we explored how classical neural network components (dense layers) can be replaced or alternated by quantum counterparts using Variational Quantum Algorithms (VQAs).
+Here, we utilize VQAs as the foundational building block of a Quantum Gated Residual Network (QGRN).

-Let $\bm a$ and $\bm c$ denote the primary input and optional context input, respectively ($\bm c$ derived from quantum static covariate encoder).
-Fast, both the primary input $\bm a$ and the optional input $\bm c$ are plugged into the ZZ Feature map (denoted as ZZFeatureMap) to encode the classical data into quantum state $\ket{\bm a}$, $\ket{\bm c}$ respectively
+Let $\bm a$ and $\bm c$ denote the primary input and optional context input, respectively, where $\bm c$ is derived from a quantum static covariate encoder.
+Fast, both the primary input $\bm a$ and the optional input $\bm c$ are plugged into the ZZ Feature map (denoted as ZZFeatureMap) to encode the classical data into quantum states $\ket{\bm a}$, $\ket{\bm c}$ respectively

-Next, two quantum states $\ket{\bm a} \text{and} \ket{\bm c}$ are passed independently through two separate variational circuits known as N-local circuits (denoted as NLocal).
-These circuits consist of parametrized quantum gates, in which parameters (or weights) are trainable during learning iteration.
+Two quantum states $\ket{\bm a} \text{and} \ket{\bm c}$ are passed independently through two separate variational circuits known as N-local circuits (denoted as NLocal).
+These circuits consist of parametrized quantum gates, in which parameters (or weights) are trainable during learning iterations.
 The resulting quantum states are present as $\ket{\bm a'}$ and $\ket{\bm c'}$

-where the subscript $\bm a'$ denotes the trainable parameters associated with this particular entangler layer.
-At the end of the quantum circuits, quantum measurement operations are performed on quantum states $\ket{\bm a'}$ and $\ket{\bm c'}$ to extract classical information.
-This is done by computing the expectation values concerning the Pauli-Z observable on each qubit
+where the subscript $\bm a'$ denotes the trainable parameters associated with this particular entangler variational circuit.
+At the end of the quantum circuits, quantum measurement operations are implemented on quantum states $\ket{\bm a'}$ and $\ket{\bm c'}$ to extract classical information.
+The measurement is done by computing the expectation values concerning the Pauli-Z observable on each qubit

 where $\text{expval(PauliZ($\ket{\bm k})$}$ denote the expectation values concerning the Pauli-Z observable corresponding qubit $\ket{\bm k}$.
-These expectation values are classical outputs further processed in hybrid classical-quantum architecture.
-The classical two outputs obtained from quantum measurement, $\bm a''$ and $\bm c''$ are first added, followed by the ELU activation function to introduce non-linearity as
+The classical two outputs obtained from quantum measurement, $\bm a''$ and $\bm c''$, are first added, followed by the ELU activation function to introduce non-linearity